Data Protection & Privacy

 Why it Matters

-Singapore PDPA establishes a comprehensive data protection framework to safeguard personal information and support responsible information management.
-Key benefits include:
+The Singapore Personal Data Protection Act (PDPA) establishes a comprehensive data protection framework to safeguard personal information and support responsible information management.

 • Strengthen data protection practices